deckrepublic/P2P-Network-Overlay/README.txt

-Assignment 1
-by Tyler Decker
+Tyler Decker

-Each file is pretty self explanatory on what it does, I followed the structure suggested .
-Could not figure out how to get the correct amount of recieved packets but most of the other components are solid.
+These commands will run the program, the first to start the registry, the second to start a messaging node:

+java overlay.overlay.node.Registry portnum
+java overlay.overlay.node.MessagingNode registry-host registry-port